Institute for ADHD and Disruptive Behavior Disorders Special Combined Externship

-The Child Study Center seeks graduate students to complete a year-long externship in empirically supported treatments.
-There will be extern positions available at our New Jersey office, located in Hackensack, New Jersey and at our New York City campus, located near the main campus of NYU Langone Medical Center.
-Richard Gallagher, PhD, director of projects within the Institute for Attention Deficit Hyperactivity and Behavior Disorders and the Selective Mutism Program and the person primarily responsible for creating the interventions, will coordinate all supervision for these externships.
+The Selective Mutism Program of the Child Study Center and The Institute for Attention Deficit Hyperactivity and Behavior Disorders seek graduate students to complete a year-long Special Combined Externship in delivering treatments for children with ADHD who have Organizational Skills Deficits, for children with Selective Mutism, and for children with varied disorders (in the New Jersey office).
+There will be extern positions available at our New Jersey office located in Hackensack, New Jersey, and at our New York City campus, located near the main campus of the NYU Medical Center.
+In New York, Richard Gallagher, Ph.D. – the Director of Special Projects within the Institute for Attention Deficit Hyperactivity and Behavior Disorders and Co-Director of the Selective Mutism Program will be the primary supervisor.
+In New Jersey, Dr. Gallagher and Justin Misurell, Ph.D., the Clinical Director of the New Jersey Campus, will be supervisors.

 The number of Externships available is as follows:

-- Behavioral Psychotherapy: All externs will be involved in providing two clinical interventions created and advanced at the Child Study Center.
-Externs will learn and deliver Organizational Skills Treatment for children with ADHD through a clinical research study.
-Currently, training in this treatment is available only at the CSC.
-This program is for children enrolled in elementary school.
-Extensions of this intervention for older students are also provided.
-Externs will also learn to deliver treatment for selective mutism, primarily for young children.
-Both interventions involve extensive opportunities to work with individual children, their families, and professionals in their schools.
+- Behavioral Psychotherapy: All externs will be involved in providing clinical interventions created and advanced at the NYU Child Study Center.
+Externs will learn and deliver Organizational Skills Treatment for children with ADHD.
+Work with elementary school students and extensions of this intervention for older students are also provided.
+Externs will also learn to deliver treatment for selective mutism.
+Furthermore, training opportunities for delivering Game-Based Cognitive Behavioral Therapy for childhood anxiety and disruptive behavior disorders will be provided.
+All interventions involve extensive opportunities to work with individuals, their families, and professionals in their schools.

 - Evaluation and Testing: The positions incorporate psycho-diagnostic and neuropsychological evaluations.
-Patient populations include persons with anxiety disorders; ADHD with comorbid learning problems; and learning disorders.
+Patient populations include persons with anxiety disorders, with ADHD with comorbid learning problems and with learning disorders.
 Externs will participate in intakes and feedback relevant to these testing cases.

-- Seminars/Didactics: Externs are welcome to attend seminars and case conferences held at the Child Study Center locations.
+- Seminars/Didactics: Externs are welcome to attend the seminars and the case conferences that are held at the NYU Child Study Center locations.

 - School Visits: Externs are invited to attend monthly school visits in which we are educated about specialized programs throughout the city.
 Opportunities for classroom observations to supplement the clinical evaluation may also be available.